-Circuit de la Sarthe - Place of Greatest Motorsport Stories
+Circuit de la Sarthe - the Place of Greatest Motorsport Stories

 The Circuit de la Sarthe, also known as Circuit des 24 Heures du Mans or simply Le Mans Circuit, is one of the most famous and recognizable racing tracks in the world.
 Of course, it was because of the unique race which took place there since 1923 – the 24 hours of Le Mans race.
 The circuit is named after the department La Sarthe, in which Le Mans is located.